Ready for a Plaque?

 How long will it take to get a plaque?

-- The application is shared with the entire Plaque Committee for review.
+- The application is shared with the all-volunteer Plaque Committee for review, discussion and approval.
 (1-3 months)

 - HWF emails the approved plaque text to the homeowner, in addition to a link for payment.
 (1 week)